Naturalistic Computational Cognitive Science: Towards generalizable models and theories that capture the full range of natural behavior: Building from naturalistic experiments to cognitive theories

 \subsection{Interpreting complex models to yield explanations}

-If we perform experiments in naturalistic settings, and develop complex models that can predict human behavior across them, how does this support explaining the cognitive phenomena of interest?
+\andrew{How can complex experiments in naturalistic settings, and complex models that can predict behavior across them, }support explaining the cognitive phenomena of interest?
 Here, we illustrate some paths to deriving explanations from complex models.\footnote{N.B., not all complex systems admit abstract explanations.
-Where natural intelligence incorporates chaotic \citep{freeman1995chaos} or critical \citep{obyrne2022critical} dynamics, they may alter the explanations that we can seek \citep[cf.][]{kellert1993wake}.
+For example, where natural intelligence incorporates chaotic \citep{freeman1995chaos} or critical \citep{obyrne2022critical} dynamics, they may alter the explanations that we can seek \citep[cf.][]{kellert1993wake}.
 A benefit of seeking predictive models as a route to explanation is that the models may be useful even if simple explanations do not follow.}

 \paperarg{Data properties as explanation \& rational analysis.} One way to explain model behavior is as a consequence of the properties of the data from which it learns.
-This idea has a rich history in cognitive science andd AI \citep{mcclelland1991nature,elman1996rethinking,rogers2004semantic}, in which researchers attempted to identify minimal properties of naturalistic data that give rise to some behavior(s).
-For example, \citet{chan2022data} explore how the bursty, long-tailed nature of natural data can give rise to in-context learning, and \citet{prystawski2024think} examine how local dependencies can yield certain kinds of sequential reasoning.
-These works illustrate how rich properties of natural data can be distilled down to minimal elements that drive a behavior---and can thus offer a candidate explanation for the origin of those capabilities.
-Moreover, explanations of behavior via properties of the data offer a route toward \emph{normative} explanations of that behavior as a rational solution to constraints---precisely the perspective taken by \emph{rational analysis} \citep{anderson1991human}.
+This idea has a rich history in cognitive science and AI \citep{mcclelland1991nature,elman1996rethinking,rogers2004semantic}, in which researchers attempted to identify minimal properties of naturalistic data that give rise to some behavior(s). \andrew{More recently, these techniques have been applied to understanding AI models.} For example, \citet{chan2022data} explore how the bursty, long-tailed nature of natural data can give rise to in-context learning, and \citet{prystawski2024think} examine how local dependencies can yield certain kinds of sequential reasoning. \andrew{Likewise, \citet{hermann2020origins} demonstrate how properties of data created by augmentation strategies can drive the texture bias investigated with parametric manipulations by \citet{geirhos2018imagenet}, as discussed above.} These works illustrate how rich properties of natural data can be distilled down to minimal elements that drive a behavior \andrew{or computational strategy}---and can thus offer a candidate explanation for the origin of those capabilities \andrew{or biases}.
+Moreover, explanations of behavior via properties of the data \andrew{point towards} \emph{normative} explanations of that behavior as a rational solution to constraints---precisely the perspective taken by \emph{rational analysis} \citep{anderson1991human,lieder2020resource}.